NCIS (franchise): Games

+NCIS (2010)

+NCIS is a video game released in 2010 for iOS, published by GameHouse.
+It's a mix between a hidden object game and a mini-game collection.
+Gamezebo said that NCIS is about exactly what you would expect from a licensed game on a mobile phone.
+It's quick, easy, and simple."
+AppSpy summarized: "Fans of the TV series may feel like they can get something out of this game, but from the corny lines to the poorly gathered evidence, NCIS: The Game from the TV Show is a game that's hard to recommend at all."

+NCIS (2011)

+NCIS is an adventure game developed by Ubisoft Shanghai and published by Ubisoft for Nintendo 3DS (as NCIS 3D), PlayStation 3, Wii, Microsoft Windows and Xbox 360 in 2011.
+It is based on the original NCIS TV series.

 NCIS: Hidden Crimes

 On September 15, 2016, Ubisoft launched a hidden-object mobile game titled NCIS: Hidden Crimes.
 Developed by Ubisoft Abu Dhabi (who also worked on CSI: Hidden Crimes) in conjunction with CBS Interactive, the game was released for Android & iOS devices.

 NCIS TV movies

 In the UK, certain NCIS multi-part episodes were edited together to make a combined feature and shown on Channel 5, 5USA, CBS Action and Fox UK.
 These include: